Language is a vital part of children’s cognitive development. Every day of their lives, children will communicate with others.

 What Causes a Language Delay?

-That is why it is crucial to see a professional if you notice significant delays in your child’s language.
+This is why it is essential to consult a professional if you notice significant delays in your child’s language development.

 What are the Symptoms of a Language Delay?

-Many children, when dealing with a language delay, often have either social or academic difficulties.
-These kinds of struggles often lead to behavioural problems [source].
+Many children with a language delay often experience social or academic difficulties.
+These types of struggles can often lead to behavioural problems [source].

 If your child has a problem with receptive language, they could have some or all of these symptoms: